 Speaking of sliced papayas, you can also go on and mix some other fruits in them, like your own designed salad.
 It can be filled with fruits and vegetables that are good for your chickens.

 Papaya smoothie would also be nice, especially during the hotter days.
-Chickens are easily thirsty, and having healthy and delicious smoothies will surely make their day.
+Chickens get thirsty easily, and providing healthy and delicious smoothies can help keep them hydrated and happy.
 This can help in reducing their stress levels during hot days.
 A papaya smoothie is something that will quench their thirst and cool their body.

 Preparing food is always a challenge and an opportunity for creativity.
 Make sure to use ingredients that are safe for chickens, of course.